gagin/llm-style/README.rst

 **Using a Local Style File (without copying):**

-You can use a style file from the current directory by setting the config directory to `.` **if** you also have `detection.json` and `mapping.json` present in the current directory (or you allow the script to create defaults there).
-This relies on the script finding the core config files locally.
-The script also attempts to load `--style` as a direct path if it's absolute or exists relative to the current directory.
+You can use a style file by providing a relative or absolute path.
+If the path exists, it will be loaded directly.
+You can also use ``--config-dir .`` to make the script look for `detection.json` and `mapping.json` in the current directory.

 .. code-block:: bash

-    # Assumes my-local-style.json exists in '.'
+    # Attempts to load style directly by path (relative or absolute)
+    llm "Use path style" | python llm-style.py --style ./path/to/my-style.json

+    # Use style from current dir, look for other configs in current dir too
     # Allows detection.json/mapping.json to be created in '.' if missing
     llm "Use local style" | python llm-style.py --config-dir . --style my-local-style.json

-    # Attempts to load style directly by path (relative or absolute)
-    llm "Use path style" | python llm-style.py --style ./path/to/my-style.json

 **Using Shell Integration (Recommended for Convenience):**